-Not all, but most Lift consultants have no formal qualifications to be acting in the position that they are.
-Ask for proof and not acronyms of memberships to redundant Lift societies.
+An interesting situation has arisen with Fair Trading requirements of Design Consultants having an engineering degree (electrical or mechanical) for Vertical transportation Practioners Licence for class 2 buildings.
+Ask for proof of qualifications and not acronyms of memberships to "Lift engineer" societies.
 If a lift consultant has no formal qualifications they can't get insurance or the type they have is not valid.
-They are liable for anything they say or recommend to you.
-You might have no recourse for mistakes they say or suggest.
+A lot of electrical licenses were held through third parties in the past and revoked.
+They are personally liable for anything they say or recommend to you.
+You will have no recourse for mistakes they say or suggest.
 Most solicitors will not take on certain types of law because their Professional Indemnity insurance does not cover other types of law.
-People hire lift consultants to contract negotiate is the lift consultant using a qualified solicitor or directly consulting one?
+People hire lift consultants to contract negotiate.
+Is the lift consultant using a qualified solicitor or directly consulting one?

 We see consultants engaged by strata who will not act in their clients best interest to engage a builder: they want to be the middle man.